-The auditor is also required to consider whether external confirmation procedures are to be performed as substantive audit procedures1. (paragraph 3)

-Footnote 1: ISA (Ireland) 330 (Revised August 2018), paragraph 19.
+The auditor shall consider whether external confirmation procedures are to be performed as substantive audit procedures.
+(ISA (Ireland) 330 (Revised Aug 2018) paragraph 19)

-- 193. The following types of balances and transactions are worthy of particular consideration: - members' loans and savings; - · investments held with investment managers and custodians; and - cash at banks. - 194.
+- 194. The following types of balances and transactions are worthy of particular consideration: - members' loans and savings; - investments held with investment managers and custodians; and - cash at banks. - 195.
 Credit union members' loans and savings typically comprise high volumes of comparatively low value amounts.
-Members may not maintain independent records of their balances but rather depend on information provided to them by the credit union. - 195.
+Members may not maintain independent records of their balances but rather depend on information provided to them by the credit union.
+Consequently, the auditor may consider the reliability of such responses is comparatively low.
+The auditor evaluates whether the results of external confirmation procedures provide relevant and reliable audit evidence or whether further audit evidence is necessary. - 196.
 The credit union may obtain "certified" lists of investments held by custodians on a regular basis.
 Because these are sent directly to the credit union, they are not as conclusive as direct audit evidence.
-Where the auditor seeks direct confirmations from the investment custodians, arrangements should be made for such custodians to mail directly to the auditor a copy of such lists and confirmation of other matters the auditor deems appropriate. - 196.
+Where the auditor seeks direct confirmations from the investment custodians, arrangements should be made for such custodians to mail directly to the auditor a copy of such lists and confirmation of other matters the auditor deems appropriate. - 197.
 Similarly, where the auditor seeks direct confirmations from banks at which the credit union has cash on deposit, the auditor ensures that arrangements are made for those banks to send confirmation of balances held directly to the auditor.
 Statements sent by banks to the credit union on a routine basis are not as conclusive as direct audit evidence.